ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 Just as in our non-ROS example, we need to setup a GDB session before launching our ROS 2 launch file.
 While we could set this up through the commandline, we can instead make use of the same mechanics that we did in the `ros2 run` node example, now using a launch file.

-In your launch file, find the node that you’re interested in debugging.
+In your launch file, find the node that you're interested in debugging.
 For this section, we assume that your launch file contains only a single node (and potentially other information as well).
 The `Node` function used in the `launch_ros` package will take in a field `prefix` taking a list of prefix arguments.
 We will insert the GDB snippet here with one change from our node example, use of `xterm`.